VoiceCode/atom-voicecode/README.md

 #### Manually

-If you want to manually connected rather than have it auto-connect, just click the menu item: `Packages > VoiceCode > Connect`
+If you want to manually connect it rather than have it auto-connect, just click the menu item: `Packages > VoiceCode > Connect`

 ## Adding your own commands

 If you want to add new commands that are not already included in this passage, just do the following in your Atom user init file: